-When any service can call any other service directly it's called the service mesh.
+When any service calls any other service directly it's called the service mesh.
 Ok, but average business can't afford the service mesh.
 That's the substantial argument against HTTP-centric strategy.
-Let's look, how to mitigate resilience problems with the service mesh approach:
+Let's look, how to mitigate the resilience problems with the service mesh approach:

 - You need to implement exponential retries at the caller side for any its HTTP dependency.
 Otherwise, any network instability would cost you loss of the processing resources for any partially processed request and instantly lead to the failure of the whole request chain from a user app to occasionally (maybe for a matter of milliseconds) inaccessible microservice.
-The Retry pattern may be implemented at the communication library level (but all your services might be written in different languages, so you may have many such libraries working different way) or in the reverse proxy which run closely to the service itself (in the same Pod in Kubernetes).
+The Retry pattern can be implemented at the communication library level (but all your services might be written in different languages, so you may have many such libraries working different way) or in the reverse proxies that run paired to the services (the same Pod in Kubernetes).

-- You need to prevent DoS for services after they were down for a short time due to retries (see point 1).
-Because there are no messages stored intermediately and all messages have to be re-sent, the whole mesh attacks a previously unavailable service, preventing its return to normal.
+- You need to prevent DoS for the services after some of them were down for a short time due to retries (see point 1).
+Because messages are not stored intermediately and have to be re-sent, the whole mesh attacks a previously unavailable service preventing its return to normal.
 There is the Circuit Breaker pattern to solve this problem which, again, have to be implemented.

-- When service instances are started or stopped traffic have to be rebalanced.
+- When the service instances are started or stopped, traffic have to be rebalanced.

 - Excessive load should be shed.

-Every point above is related to the nature of direct communicatons like REST or gRPC over HTTP and unrelated to messaging with intermediate storage like RabbitMQ or similar.
+Every point above is related to the nature of direct communicatons like REST or gRPC over HTTP and unrelated to messaging with intermediary, like RabbitMQ or similar.

-Going HTTP way an enterprise eventually come to Kubernetes + Istio + Envoy e.t.c. supported by well-trained staff.
+Going HTTP way an enterprise eventually comes to Kubernetes + Istio + Envoy e.t.c. supported by well-trained staff.
 How deeply trained?
-Well, if you have read WeChat's paper "Overload Control for Scaling WeChat Microservices" from 18 December 2018 or learned from Netflix and similar companies with a service mesh implementations, you got that understanding — ownership of the service mesh is expensive.
+Well, if you have read WeChat's paper "Overload Control for Scaling WeChat Microservices" from 18 December 2018 or learned from Netflix and similar companies, you've got that understanding — ownership of the service mesh is expensive.

 RabbitMQ gives you efficiency by the following:

-- Very easy to install.
+- Easy to install.
 An average admin would set it up in a few hours without expensive training (the same unimaginably with Kubernetes for instance).
 Alternatively, you can subscribe in the cloud even faster.

 You are able to get the following technical advantages with it: